Integrated Campaign

 Many consumers reported feeling overwhelmed by pressure to be perfectly healthy, while the wellness industry continued to amplify those expectations.

-“Eat Fresh” going stale…
+“Eat Fresh” is going stale.

 72%